the-crypt-keeper/the-muse/README.md

 # How does it work?

 The Muse is essentially a top-k constrained temperature processor.
 It's inserted into the typical logit processing chain, sitting between Temperature and TopK.
 It's job is to make the output a little more creative by reducing the propabilities of the most probable tokens (parameter `top_k`) by a little bit (parameter `damp`).
+To make the result more coherent we ramp the peantly from `damp_initial` (usually 1.0 but could be higher!) to `damp` over the span of `damp_ramp_tokens` tokens.

 ## Examples without Muse